YINI-lang/yini-parser-typescript/README.md

 ---

 ## Intro to YINI Config Format
+**YINI** is a simple and readable configuration format.
+Sections are defined with `^ SectionName`, and values are assigned using `key = value`.
+The format supports common data types (same as those found in JSON), including strings, numbers, booleans, nulls, and lists.

-For a beginner-friendly walkthrough and basic usage examples, see the [Getting Started: Intro to YINI Config Format](https://github.com/YINI-lang/YINI-spec/blob/develop/Docs/Intro-to-YINI-Config-Format.md) tutorial.
+To learn more, see the [Getting Started: Intro to YINI Config Format](https://github.com/YINI-lang/YINI-spec/blob/develop/Docs/Intro-to-YINI-Config-Format.md) tutorial.

 ---